jfitisoff/insite/README.md

 This library also has some useful navigational and organizational features that stem from the way that pages are used.
 The page objects that you define with this library are utilized via a _site object_.
 This site object can be thought of as a _browser_ for your page objects.
 As you navigate through a site, the site object keeps track of where you are and delegates method calls down to the currently displayed page.

-There are many benefits to adding a wrapper class for your page objects.
-See summary [here](https://github.com/jfitisoff/insite/wiki/Benefits-of-a-%22Site-Object-Model%22-approach).
+The benefits of this approach are outlined [here](https://github.com/jfitisoff/insite/wiki/Benefits-of-a-%22Site-Object-Model%22-approach).

 **Note:** Documentation for this library is still a WIP and features are subject to change.